-“Freight Collect” & “Freight Prepaid” are two shipping terms, which indicate whether consignee has the primary liability to the carrier for the shipping charges in a procurement process.
-EXW, FCA, FOB, FAS etc Incoterms are used for “Freight Collect” shipment.
-Now, we would like to discuss about incoterms which can be used for different types of “Freight Prepaid” shipments based on Incoterms of Sept 2019 published by ICC, also called 2020 incoterm amedment.
+“Freight Collect” & “Freight Prepaid” are two shipping terms, which show whether a consignee has the primary liability to the carrier for the shipping charges in a procurement process.
+EXW, FCA, FOB, FAS etc Incoterm used for “Freight Collect” shipment.
+Now, we would like to discuss Incoterm which can be used for different “Freight Prepaid” shipments based on Incoterm of Sept 2019 published by ICC, also called 2020 amendment of incoterm.

 Transportation is one of the Drivers of Supply Chain.
 The term Freight denotes transportation charges.
 The International Commercial terms or INCOTERMS refers to whether the shipper/consignee responsible to pay the freight or transportation charges.

-“Freight Collect” & “Freight Prepaid” are two shipping terms, which indicate whether consignee has the primary liability to the carrier for the shipping charges in a procurement process.
-If it is a “Freight Prepaid” shipment, then the carrier is supposed to invoice to shipper for the transportation charges.
+“Freight Collect” & “Freight Prepaid” are two shipping terms, which show whether a consignee has the primary liability to the carrier for the shipping charges in a procurement process.
+If it is a “Freight Prepaid” shipment, then the carrier is supposed to invoice to a shipper for the transportation charges.
 Conversely, if it is a “Freight Collect” shipment, the carrier is supposed to invoice the consignee.
 The Incoterms CFR, CIF, CPT, CIP, DPU, DAP, DDP require repayment of cost of the main carriage or shipping cost by seller/shipper.
-EXW, FCA, FOB, FAS etc Incoterms are used for “Freight Collect” shipment.Now, we would like to discuss about incoterms which can be used for different types of “Freight Prepaid” shipments based on Incoterms 2010 published by ICC:
+EXW, FCA, FOB, FAS etc Incoterms are used for “Freight Collect” shipment.Now, we would like to discuss incoterm which can run for different types “Freight Prepaid” shipments based on Incoterms 2010 published by ICC:

-“Main Carriage paid by Supplier” group of incoterms
+“Main Carriage paid by Supplier” group of incoterm

 CFR: Cost and Freight (Named Port of destination)

-Sellers arrange transport and pay all the freight charges, so that the goods may be brought to a named destination port.
+Sellers arrange transport and pay all the freight charges, so that the goods may bring to a named destination port.
 Point of delivery of goods and transfer of risk is when the respective goods pass ship’s rail at the destination port.
-Previously, it was called CNF or C&F. This incoterm is used for sea bound shipments.
+Previously, it had been called CNF or C&F. This incoterm is used for sea bound shipments.

 CIF: Cost, Insurance and Freight (Named Port of Destination)

-This incoterm is exactly same as CFR, except seller need to pay insurance also.
+This incoterm is exactly the same as CFR, except seller need to pay insurance.
 It’s only applicable for Maritime and inland waterway shipments.